Commercial Auto Insurance

 Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

-Why is commercial auto insurance important?
+Why is commercial auto insurance important for small businesses?

 You can rely on commercial auto insurance for financial protection if you or an employee needs medical care or faces legal expenses due to an automobile accident.
-If you don’t carry commercial auto insurance, your business will be responsible for any medical bills and legal fees, which can get expensive.
+If you don’t carry commercial vehicle insurance, your business will be responsible for any medical bills and legal fees, which can get expensive.

 Even when business auto insurance coverage isn’t required, it’s still a smart choice.
 Without it, you could end up paying thousands of dollars in medical bills and other costs.